Nomophobia: Symptoms and signs

-People who deal with nomophobia usually feel nervous or stressed when they can’t have or use their phones.
-Some common things people go through include feeling shaky, irritated, being unable to focus, or having a big urge to keep checking their phone over and over again.
-Some people even feel kind of lost, uncomfortable, or even panicky if their phone dies, gets lost, or has no signal.
+Individuals who experience nomophobia typically report feelings of stress and nervousness, including but not limited to feelings of shakiness, irritability, inability to focus, or urges to check their phone repeatedly.
+Additionally, certain individuals reported feeling lost, uncomfortable, or panicky in the event of their phone dying, getting lost, or losing signal.

-Nomophobia can also affect physical behavior.
+Furthermore, nomophobia manifests in physical behaviors as well.
 For example, people may keep their phones nearby even during sleep, experience phantom notifications, or avoid situations where phone use is restricted, such as flights or exams.
 For some people, especially in more extreme cases, the stress can feel a lot like anxiety.
-They might sweat, breathe fast, or even feel sick if they don’t have their phone nearby.
+They might sweat, breathe fast, or even feel sick if they don't have their phone nearby.

-This stuff tends to hit harder for teens and young adults, who usually rely on their phones more for things like texting, social media, and staying connected with people.
+This stuff tends to hit harder for teens and young adults, who usually rely on their phones more for things such as texting, social media, and staying connected with people.

 Nomophobia occurs in situations when an individual experiences anxiety due to the fear of not having access to a mobile phone.
-The "over-connection syndrome" occurs when mobile phone use reduces the amount of face-to-face interactions thereby interfering significantly with an individual’s social and family interactions.
+The "over-connection syndrome" occurs when mobile phone use reduces the amount of face-to-face interactions thereby interfering significantly with an individual's social and family interactions.
 The term "techno-stress" is another way to describe an individual who avoids face-to-face interactions by engaging in isolation including psychological mood disorders such as depression.

 Anxiety is provoked by several factors, such as the loss of a mobile phone, loss of reception, and a dead mobile phone battery.
 Some clinical characteristics of nomophobia include using the device impulsively, as a protection from social communication, or as a transitional object.
 Observed behaviors include having one or more devices with access to internet, always carrying a charger, and experiencing feelings of anxiety when thinking about losing the mobile.
 People usually reduce sleep when they overuse their mobile phones.
 Lack of sleep can lead to depression and lack of care, which makes people willing to indulge in mobile phones.
 Research shows that the dependence on mobile phones is due to adverse mental health.
 Compared to other people, their sleep time will be shorter, the longer they use the phone, the more severe their depression.
 The increase in mobile phone usage is related to the decline in self-esteem and coping ability.